Structured Shrinkage Priors: Discussion

 \section{Discussion}

-We introduced the SHP class of novel structured shrinkage priors for regression coefficients in generalized linear models.
-We explored and compared properties of these prior distributions and show that they can encourage both sparsity and structure, which can be difficult to simultaneously model using existing prior distributions.
-We provide a parsimonious and general approach to posterior mode estimation and full posterior distribution simulation based on univariate and elliptical slice sampling that allows for straightforward simulation of elements of $\bs s$ from nonstandard full conditional distributions.
-We demonstrate how all three prior distributions can improve interpretability of estimated logistic regression coefficients and out of sample prediction relative to multivariate normal or independent priors P300 speller prediction problem.
+We introduce the SHP class of novel structured shrinkage priors for regression coefficients and show that they can encourage both sparsity and structure, which can be difficult to simultaneously model using existing prior distributions.
+We provide a parsimonious and general approach to simulation from the posterior distributions under SHP priors based on elliptical slice sampling and demonstrate how SHP priors can improve interpretability of estimated regression coefficients relative to multivariate normal or independent priors.